Filter by

 - Lombardy: Close to Italy’s lakes in the north, Lombardy is the home of Franciacorta.
 This sparkling wine, made in the traditional method similar to Champagne, shines with elegance and complexity.
 The region’s cooler climate and limestone-rich soils are also ideal for growing white wine grapes.

 - Puglia: The heel of Italy’s boot enjoys plenty of sun, making it prime territory for reds.
-Grapes such as Primitivo (related to California’s Zinfandel) and Negroamaro thrive here, producing robust and fruit-forward wines, often with a hint of Mediterranean herbs.
+Grapes such as Primitivo (known in California as Zinfandel) and Negroamaro thrive here, producing robust and fruit-forward wines, often with a hint of Mediterranean herbs.

 - Trentino-Alto Adige: Situated in the northernmost part of Italy and bordered by the Alps, this region enjoys a cooler climate.
 It’s a haven for white wines, especially those made from Pinot Grigio, known for its crispness, and Gewürztraminer, celebrated for its aromatic intensity.